Unlock all chapters in the ECG book

 The electrocardiographic natural course of STE-ACS (STEMI)

 Acute transmural ischemia located in the basal portions of the lateral wall of the left ventricle (referred to as the posterolateral wall) does not result in ST segment elevations on the conventional 12-lead ECG, simply because none of the leads are able to detect these injury currents.
 Instead, reciprocal ST segment depressions appear in the anterior chest leads (V1–V3).
 Similarly, acute transmural ischemia located in the right ventricle is frequently missed when only using the standard leads.
 In order to correct this, one may connect right sided chest leads V4R and V5R.
-These topics will be discussed in detail in the next articles.
+For details, refer to STEMI (STE-ACS) Without ST Segment Elevations.

 Differential diagnoses to ST segment elevations

 This section is of paramount importance to anyone seeing patients who may have heart disease.
-Every physician, nurse and paramedic should be able to confidently differentiate 15 different causes of ST segment elevations, which is why a detailed discussion follows.
-Each differential diagnosis is discussed separately, staring with the most common form of ST segment elevation, namely male/female pattern.
+Every physician, nurse and paramedic should be able to confidently differentiate 15 different causes of ST segment elevations, which is why a detailed presentation follows.
+Each differential diagnosis is discussed separately, starting with the most common form of ST segment elevation, namely male/female pattern.

 1. Male/female pattern (“Normal ST segment elevation”).